ProFL: Performative Robust Optimal Federated Learning: Introduction

+Data shifts are common in FL deployment.
+For instance, periodic deployment and retraining often lead to a mismatch between the data used for training and the data encountered in the future.
+Recent work begins to address such settings by training on time-evolving data~\cite{guo2021towards,ma2022continual}, or by training on one distribution and deploying on another~\cite{nguyen2022fedsr,jiang2022test}.
+However, these works primarily consider \textit{exogenous} shifts—distribution changes that occur independently of the model, such as variations in sensor quality, lighting, or environmental conditions.

+In contrast, many practical FL applications involve \textit{endogenous} distribution shifts, where the deployed model itself induces changes in the data distribution.
+For example, recommendation systems shape user preferences~\cite{dean2022}, navigation apps influence traffic flow, and large language models affect language usage\cite{anderson2025modelmisalignmentlanguagechange}.
+Users may also adapt their behavior to exploit automated decision systems, such as those in hiring or credit scoring~\cite{Hardt2016a, zhang2022}.
+These model-driven shifts fall under the framework of \textit{performative prediction} (PP), which seeks performative \textit{stable}~\cite{perdomo2020performative} or \textit{optimal}~\cite{pmlr-v139-izzo21a, miller2021outside} solutions.

+Extending performative prediction to the federated setting is highly nontrivial.
+While centralized approaches can rely on access to a global dataset and full observability of distribution shifts, FL systems must contend with decentralized and partially observable dynamics.
+Moreover, the interaction between distributed optimization and performative feedback can lead to suboptimal convergence or even divergence if not properly addressed.
+Therefore, a principled treatment of performative shifts in FL is both necessary and fundamentally different from centralized solutions.
 Another challenge in practical FL systems, beyond model-induced endogenous shifts, is data contamination.
 Client data may be noisy, corrupted, or maliciously manipulated.
 Unlike centralized systems, in FL, such data cannot be removed before training, as it remains with the clients.
-Developing FL systems that are robust to endogenous shifts and data contamination remains a significant challenge.
+Developing FL systems that are simultaneously robust to endogenous shifts and data contamination remains a significant challenge.

-The only work to date that addresses the endogenous shifts in FL is \citet{jin2023performative}.
-Their approach assumes noiseless client data and only finds a \textit{performative stable} point, which may be suboptimal.
-While \citet{pmlr-v139-izzo21a, miller2021outside} achieve a \textit{performative optimal} point, their methods are centralized, assume noiseless data, and require convex performative risk.
-As we will show, the method that directly extends \citet{pmlr-v139-izzo21a} to federated settings is highly vulnerable to data contamination and performs poorly when distribution shifts are complex.